nelci592/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-add-telerik-reporting-rest-web-api-to-web-application.md

 # How to Add Telerik Reporting REST Web API to Web Application

+In this case the Web API will be hosted on top of the classic ASP.NET hosting infrastructure, supported by the IIS (Internet Information Services) server.
+The REST service setup can be done either by using the Telerik Reporting REST Service project template or manually, as explained below.

+## Using the REST Service Project Template

-essary files and packages to host the Telerik Reporting REST service instance.
+In Visual Studio open the __Add New Project__  dialog and select *Telerik Reporting REST Service*            project template, which appears when selecting __Reporting__  category from the left pane.
+This will add a new project in your solution that contains all the necessary files and packages to host the Telerik Reporting REST service instance.

 The project has a preconfigured implementation of reports controller that uses the *"~\Reports"*  path for           its report source resolver.
 This directory is not automatically created and needs to be created, or the path to be modified accordingly prior to running the project.